Eric-nguyen1402/Eric-nguyen1402/README.md

 <br />

 I'm Huy from Viet Nam :vietnam: .I am an M.Sc. in Artificial Intelligence and Robotics.
-I am interested in the following topics: Deep Learning in NLP and Computer Vision.
-Reinforcement Learning.
+I am interested in the following topics: Deep Learning, Robotics(ROS) and Computer Vision.
+Machine Learning.

 **About me**